 If it is not seen, we can use View menu to get the Report Data option at the bottom.

 Report Data Pane has a Data Sources folder in it.
 Here we can add a reference to the Shared Data Source or an Embedded Data Source.
 So right click on the folder and select Add Data Source.

 Now we need to provide a name to the data source reference.
-Here we are writing the same name as that of the data source to avoid confusions.
+Here, we are writing the same name as that of the data source to avoid confusions.

 We can create an Embedded connection here if needed.
-But remember that an Embedded Data Source can only be changed by opening the Report that belongs to.
+But remember that an Embedded Data Source can only be changed by opening the Report that it belongs to.

 So instead, we use the best practice method of reference the Shared Data Source.
 If we don’t already have a Shared Data Source in the project, a New button is there which allows to create a Shared Data Source.
 Instead, we use the drop down list which shows all of the available data sources in the project.

 Before clicking OK button, notice in the Report Data Pane.
 As of now, there is nothing in the Data Sources folder.